About the 1719 Trent House

 During the American Revolution, the Trent House was occupied by Hessian forces and played a prominent role in several battles fought at Trenton during December of 1776.
 Later, Dr. William Bryant, the owner of the property, was expelled for his Tory sympathies.
 Colonel John Cox, a wealthy Philadelphia patriot and Deputy Quartermaster General of the Continental Army, acquired the house and turned the grounds into a supply depot for Washington’s army.

 The house returned to prominence in 1835 when Philemon Dickerson, a well-known Jacksonian Democrat, purchased it.
 The following year he was elected Governor and used the Trent House as his Official Residence.

 Again in 1854 it served as the Official Residence of the Governor when the property was purchased by Governor Rodman McCamley Price.
 Price, a Democrat, made his fortune in the San Francisco Gold Rush of 1849, returning to New Jersey to enter politics.

 The last private owner of the Trent House, Edward A. Stokes, donated the building to the City of Trenton in 1929 with the condition that it be returned to its appearance during the William Trent era and be used as a library, art gallery or museum.

 After extensive restoration, the Trent House opened as a museum in 1939.
-Today it is owned and operated by the City of Trenton, Department of Recreation, Natural Resources and Culture, Division of Culture with the assistance of the Trent House Association.
-The William Trent House is listed on both the State and National Registers of Historic Places and was declared a National Landmark by the United States Congress.
+Today it is owned by the City of Trenton and operated by the Trent House Association.
+The William Trent House is a designated National Historic Landmark and is listed in both the State and National Registers of Historic Places.